isaacanders0n/MarchMadness/README.md

 - Klein: Responsible for the parameter tuning node and proof of concept model which can be found in the `Models` group in the dag.
 - Joel: Wrote all of the tests.
 - Hank: Created visualizations and implemented corr node
-- Berkan: I don't know what but I know that he did something.
+- Berkan: Aided with model data prep.
 - Isaac Z: Created visualizations and implemented boxplot node.